Sb0009/holbertonschool-low_level_programming/0x06-pointers_arrays_strings/README.md

 Standard Library for String Functions

-#include <string.h> :  header file contains many functions , some are listed below:
+#include <string.h> "main.h"  header file contains many functions , some are listed below:

 strlen(s1): Returns length of string s1.
 It excludes the null character that is ‘\0’.